hilton/hilton.github.com/blog/_posts/2014-11-26-supplier-rejection-management.md

 ## Implementing SRM with Twilio

 [Twilio](https://www.twilio.com/) is a [cloud communications](http://en.wikipedia.org/wiki/Cloud_communications) provider whose services include a telephony API.
 The [quickstart tutorial](http://www.twilio.com/docs/quickstart/php/twiml) shows you how to use the API to handle incoming telephone calls by writing a simple web application.
+For each incoming call, Twilio consults the web application for instructions on how to handle it, specified using an XML application called TwiML.

 [Connect Call to a Second Person](https://www.twilio.com/docs/quickstart/php/twiml/connect-call-to-second-person), for example, shows you how to use the `From` request parameter to route calls.
 SRM uses this to automatically accept or reject calls by implementing supplier blacklist functionality.

 After you have identified the caller as a blacklisted supplier (or just about any recruiter) then you use SRM gamification features to have more fun.
 One approach (pioneered by Sietse) is to see how long the caller will wait on hold before giving up.
-Using Twilio, SRM can automate this:
+Using Twilio, SRM automates this:

 {% highlight xml %}
 <Response>